qlik-oss/core-file-connectivity-service/README.md

 [![CircleCI](https://circleci.com/gh/qlik-ea/outhaul.svg?style=shield&circle-token=55d7bdfc4f3827e260a2e3480dbd64eab52417c0)](https://circleci.com/gh/qlik-ea/outhaul)

 ## Overview

-Outhaul is a service built to simplify accessing protected data sources.
-A connection strategy is registered in Outhaul and an unique HTTP endpoint is defined.
-The unique HTTP endpoint received is used to access the data source.
-Outhaul is well suited to handle the standard authentication workflows that requires user involvement like OAuth2.
+Outhaul is a service built to simplify accessing data sources.
+Connection strategies are registered in Outhaul and in return a unique HTTP endpoint is defined.
+The unique HTTP endpoint is used to access the data source.
+This solution enables the QIX Engine to access a wide range of different data sources only using the built in webfile connectivity.
+Another advantage is that the connectivity strategies can be hosted on a different host than QIX Engine.

+### Connection strategies
 The main purpose of the connection strategy is to access a data source.
 The data from the source can be of any kind but the connection strategy needs to transform it to a tabular format suited for QIX Engine.
 If the source data is in a tabular format then the connection strategy should return it as is.

-A data source could be protected with authentication like OAuth2.
-Outhaul will define the required HTTP endpoint by its connection strategies to authentication their data source.
+This is the workflow
 <img src="./docs/images/flow.png" width="500">

+### Authentication
+The connection strategy is responsible for handling authentication.
+Outhaul will define the required authentication HTTP endpoint needed by its connection strategies, like OAuth2.

 ## Contributing